Vishal7547/fintech-assignment-backend/README.md

 ## Running the Server

-- To start the backend server, run: `npm start`.
+- To start the backend server, run: `npm run dev`.
 - The server will start at `http://localhost:5000`.

   ## API Endpoints